Last Updated on September 28, 2022 by The Filtery Staff

 A lot of winter hats and beanies are knit with acrylic yarn, which is a synthetic material.
 As we discussed with sweaters and scarves, these synthetic materials are not great for human health or the environment in the long run.
 They’re petroleum-based materials that can contain chemicals that are potentially toxic to human and environmental health.

-That’s why many people are opting for natural materials instead, whenever they can.
+That’s why many people are opting for natural materials instead when possible.
 Wool is an incredibly warm and durable material that’s also non-toxic and biodegradable at the end of its life (as long as it’s not treated with toxic dyes or finishes.)
 Plus, when done responsibly, wool does not require that any harm comes to the animals from which it’s sourced either.

 Look for brands using Climate Beneficial Wool, which has been verified as regenerative by Fibershed, and Responsible Wool Standard (RWS) wool, which ensures a “standard that addresses the welfare of sheep and the land they graze on.”